HireSmarter/class_survival_101/slides/pawfw2017.md

 - **Employment** - How long until an employee terminates? or promotes?
 <br/>
 <br/>
-- **In General** - “Expected duration of time until one or more events happen”
+- **In General** - "Expected duration of time until one or more events happen"
 - Artfully combines turnover and tenure

 > Lots of competing jargon and syntax from many application domains: